Feleipe Franks will never play the Miami Hurricanes again, and that’s fine with him.

 That didn’t mean Florida made it easy on itself the rest of the way, though.

 After Marlon Dunlap sacked Williams to end the Canes’ ensuing drive and give the Gators the ball back, all Florida had to do was run the final 4:20 off the clock to preserve victory.
 Instead, Franks immediately threw his second pick of the night, a gruesome interception to Romeo Finley who returned it down to Florida’s 25.
-Why Florida was throwing the ball in that situation to begin with was a gargantuan mistake in its own right, and Franks compounded that error by telegraphing his duck into triple coverage.
+The fact Florida was throwing the ball in that situation to begin with was a gargantuan mistake in its own right, and Franks compounded that error by telegraphing his duck into triple coverage.

 Miami quickly penalized itself back into an unfavorable position, though, and the Gator defense added to the Canes’ misery with another sack, this time from Jabari Zuniga to set up a 4th and 34.
 But star cornerback Marco Wilson bailed them out with an uncharacteristic mistake- a nearly fatal pass interference call against Jeff Thomas that gave the Hurricanes a first down.
 Florida’s defense again pushed Miami backwards, setting up a third and 12- and again the Canes were saved by a pass interference call, this time on Trey Dean III.